 These are made by pairing one main color with two other colors directly related to the original.
 This may take the guess work out of the “color pickin” process.
-Analogous method don’t create high contrasting color schemes, they usually create a softer effect, with minimal contrast.
+Analogous method don’t create high contrasting color schemes, they usually create a softer effect, with minimal contrast and blend.

 Whatever paint colors you decide on, try and keep in mind that this is your personal space.
 You will be looking at it for quite some time; so be brave, make it an original creation.
 Don’t feel shackled by the traditional paint color schemes.
 You may want something to stand out from the rest.
 After all, you are the best judge of all…

 We are a top-rated Painting Company located in Jacksonville, Florida.
 A painting contractor offering valuable information and services such as; interior painting, staining, exterior painting and methods.
 With 30 years of hands on, industry experience, you will benefit from a wide array of professional knowledge.